mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/misc/coding-conventions.md

 If you are unsure about a specific standard, imitate existing SilverStripe code.

+## Indentation

+Always use hard tabs rather then spaces for indentation, with one tab per nesting level.

+	:::php
+	class CorrectIndentationExample {

+		function foo() {
+			return true;
+		}

+	}

 ## Method Naming

 Class and filenames are in `UpperCamelCase` format: